ccokee/eventd-operator/README.md

 - A running Kubernetes cluster.
 - Access to create custom resources and deploy controllers in the cluster.
-- Google Cloud Pub/Sub credentials and a configured topic.
 - A Telegram bot and access to a Telegram channel.

 ## Deployment